 More maintenance jobs or drastic changes?

-The season of DIY haircuts and box dyes has thankfully come to end!
-Hair salons across the country opened their doors this week, with some planning extra-long opening hours to fit in loyal clients and clear a backlog of bookings.
+The season of DIY haircuts and box dyes has thankfully behind us!
+Hair salons across the country have reopened their doors, with some planning extra-long opening hours to fit in loyal clients and clear a backlog of bookings.

 For those that were lucky enough to nab a seat in the salon chair, we wondered if it was proving tempting to go for a complete style overhaul... after all, surely we’re all bored of looking at the same old hair day in day out!
 Oppositely, if the waitlists for appointments are anything to go by and follow-up appointments might be as hard to come by as that first one, maybe the majority were playing it safe and just going for a trim and colour refresh?

 Curious as to what hairdressers were faced with after three long months of clients taking matters into their own hands, we got in touch with some of our favourite professionals in the field to find out more about how their first month of trade has been, if they've seen many DIY disasters and if they've noticed any big, breakout trends.

 Scroll on to read what salons in Dublin, Cork and Galway are seeing.

 For some women, lockdown has been a 12-week hair detox; it's provided a much-needed break from colouring or time to embrace natural texture and get to know their own hair again after years of processing.

 Sabrina Hill, owner of Kopper hair salon in Cork, is rejoicing the fact that of the clients she's managed to see this week, the majority of them have really invested in the health of their hair during COVID-19.
 "Without the luxury of a monthly trim or a colour-refresh, my clients have been frequently treating themselves to luxurious masks and refocusing on their haircare routine; buying salon-quality shampoos and conditioners," says Hill.
 "As a result, I've been seeing really healthy hair coming in this week."